gallantlab/cottoncandy/README.md

 ```

+### Contributing
+* If you find any issues with `cottoncandy`, please report it by submitting an issue on GitHub.
+* If you wish to contribute, please submit a pull request.
+Include information as to how you ran the tests and the full output log if possible.
+Running tests on AWS can incur costs.

 ## Cite as

 Nunez-Elizalde AO, Zhang T, Huth AG, Gao JS, Slivkoff, Lescroart MD, Deniz F, McNeil C, Gibboni R, Popham SF, Rokem A, Oliver MD and Gallant JL. cottoncandy: scientific python package for easy cloud storage.
 Zenodo.
 2017. http://doi.org/10.5281/zenodo.1034342